St. Lawrence University: Ice hockey

-Since the program's beginning in 1925 the Saints have had a storied and successful history.
+The Saints hockey program dates to 1925.
 The Saints hockey team compete at the NCAA Division-I Level in the ECAC league for both men and women.
 They play their home games and have additional training facilities in Appleton Arena which has a capacity of approximately 3,000 and was constructed in 1951.
 Since joining the league in 1951 The Saints were league champions in 1962, 1988, 1989, 1992, 2000 and 2001.
 They were also regular season champions in 2000 and 2007.
 Since 1951 the Saints have made the NCAA tournament sixteen times.

 In 1988, the Saints played in the NCAA national championship game at the Olympic Arena in Lake Placid, NY, losing to Lake Superior State University 4–3 in overtime.
 The 1987–1988 season was the most successful in team history, with an overall record of 29-9-0.
 In 2000, the Saints played in the longest NCAA tournament game on record; a 3–2, quadruple overtime victory over Boston University.
 The win advanced the Saints to the Frozen Four, where the team eventually lost to Boston College in the national semifinals.
 The men's program has produced twenty-eight All-American players, seven ECAC tournament MVPs, six ECAC players of the year, four ECAC rookies of the year, and seven Hobey Baker Memorial Award finalists.

 The women's team won three consecutive ECAC Division-III tournaments in 1990, 1991, and 1992 before moving to Division-I. Since then the women have won the ECAC championship once in 2012.
 They were runners-up for the NCAA Championship in 2001 and made appearances at the Frozen Four in 2004, 2005, 2006 and 2007, the last of which they hosted in Lake Placid, New York.
 The women's program has produced five All-American players, one ECAC tournament Most Outstanding Player, one ECAC player of the year, three ECAC rookies of the year, and two Patty Kazmaier Award finalists.